firstgardengh/FunctionPatcher/README.md

-Use case would be for specific functions that promote reverse-engineering.
+Use case would be for blacklisting specific functions that promote reverse-engineering.